devcenterco/frontend-test-I/README.md

 ### Devcenter Frontend Developer Test I

 The purpose of this test is not only to quickly gauge an applicant's abilities with a simple HTML/CSS mockup, but also their approach to development.
-It is not intended that applicants spend a great deal of time on the project - no more than two hours.

 Applicants may use whatever techniques and Javascript/CSS frameworks they want to achieve the outcome.